El Paso Plating Works

 Notice has been filed in the real property records in El Paso County stating that no further remediation is required as long as the property is not used for residential proposes.

 Cleanup is complete.
+The site was deleted from the state Superfund registry in 2015.
 This site needs no additional state Superfund environmental response actions.